 Commission on Institutions for Higher Education

-We have now received an official letter from the Commission on Institutions for Higher Education of the New England Association of Schools & Colleges (NEASC), that Lasell College's accreditation has been continued.
+In April 2013 we received an official letter from the Commission on Institutions for Higher Education of the New England Association of Schools & Colleges (NEASC), that Lasell College's accreditation had been continued.
 Our next comprehensive accreditation visit is scheduled for the fall of 2022.
 As is standard practice, we will submit a fifth-year interim report in the fall of 2017 in which we will provide the information routinely included in all interim reports, and give emphasis to the College's progress in attaining goals we have identified in our strategic planning process and in our Self-Study Report.

 As the decennial accreditation process has now come to a close, I want to thank once again the scores of people who participated in the process, including faculty, staff, Trustees, and students.
 I particularly would like to thank Pam Faria, who assembled, organized and managed the hundreds of pages of materials, data and text generated by the process, and Jim Ostrow who so ably and professionally led the process from start to finish.

 I think we should all be proud of how we managed the accreditation process at Lasell, and of the positive reports and outcomes the process produced.
 Lasell College has never been stronger, thanks to all of the members of our Community whose daily contributions help to make Lasell the special place it is today.

 Michael B. Alexander